thesephist/schrift/README.md

 ### Scan & parse

-Schrift contains a parser for the full Ink language grammar, including comments.
+Schrift contains a lexer and parser for the full Ink language grammar, including comments.

 ### Static analysis